abayor/prep_basics/test-yourself-answers.md

 #### What is the difference between staging and committing changes?

 Staging is moving files from Modified to Staged by issuing a git command, "git add your_file", "git add . ", or "git add -A".
 Committing is moving files from Staged to Unmodified.

-*Contributed by [Coco Matthey](https://github.com/cocoyeh)*
+ to do staging and commit all at ones the syntax ---- git commit -am "Your commmit" *Contributed by [Coco Matthey](https://github.com/cocoyeh)*